xwu/xwu-swift-numerics/integers-part-1.md

 }
 ```

+Four signed types are of explicit bit width (`Int8`, `Int16`, `Int32`, `Int64`),
+as are four unsigned types (`UInt8`, `UInt16`, `UInt32`, `UInt64`).
+[LLVM does
+support 128-bit integer types on all platforms][ref 1-2], but this support is
+not surfaced by the Swift standard library.

 One signed type, `Int`, and one unsigned type, `UInt`, each has bit width equal
 to the platform's native word size.

-It is possible to determine the bit width of
+> It is possible to determine the bit width of `Int` or `UInt` via the static or
-`Int` or `UInt` via the static or instance property named `bitWidth`, but there
+> instance property named `bitWidth`, but there is no platform condition
-is no platform condition available in Swift to evaluate pointer bit width at
+> available in Swift to evaluate pointer bit width at compile time.
-compile time.

-The four remaining signed types are of explicit bit width (`Int8`, `Int16`,
-`Int32`, `Int64`), as are the four remaining unsigned types (`UInt8`, `UInt16`,
-`UInt32`, `UInt64`).
-[LLVM does support 128-bit integer types on all
-platforms][ref 1-2], but this support is not surfaced by the Swift standard
-library.

-The built-in standard library integer types simultaneously model integers and
+__Standard library integer types simultaneously model integers and the sequences
-the sequences of bits that are used to represent them.
-In other words, some
+of bits that are used to represent them.__ In other words, some functions (such
-functions (such as those that perform basic arithmetic) operate on the integer
+as those that perform basic arithmetic) operate on the integer value that is
-value that is represented, while other functions operate on the binary
+represented, while other functions operate on the [two's complement][ref 1-3]
-representation of those values.
+binary representation of those values.

-All built-in standard library integer types use [two's complement][ref 1-3]
+All built-in standard library integer types use two's complement representation
-representation for signed values, although standard library protocols don't
+internally for signed values.
+However, standard library protocols don't preclude
-preclude a hypothetical arbitrary-width integer type ("BigInt") from using
+a hypothetical arbitrary-width integer type ("BigInt") from using
-[sign-and-magnitude][ref 1-4] or another representation internally.
+[sign-and-magnitude][ref 1-4] or another representation _internally_, as long as
+bit shifting and bitwise operations notionally manipulate the two's complement
+representation of any values.

 The basic arithmetic infix operators `+`, `-`, `*`, `/`, `%`, and the prefix
 operator `-`, have behavior that will be largely familiar to users of other "C
 family" languages. __In Swift, however, these operators trap on integer
 overflow.__ It can sometimes be overlooked that `-T.min` overflows if `T` is a
 signed (and fixed-width) integer type.
-As will be discussed below, other
+As we will discuss, other functions are
-functions are available that provide alternative overflow behavior.
+available that provide alternative overflow behavior.

 Each of the basic arithmetic operators have a corresponding mutating (in-place)
 counterpart.
 For the infix operators, those are the assignment operators `+=`,